azmimr/ark_2021/README.md

 The above diagram illustrates the key components of this solution.
 To replicate the findings of this project, the following steps are required:

-### Jupyter Notebook
+**NOTES** : Jupyter Notebook

-1. To view or execute the various Jupyter notebooks, a server must be running.
+To view or execute the various Jupyter notebooks, a server must be running.
 Start a terminal and run the following command in the main directory of the project folder.

-`> jupyter notebooks` or `> jupyter labs`
+`> jupyter notebooks` or `> jupyter lab`

+### Modelling Pipeline

+#### 1. Exploratory Data Analysis

-2. Within Jupyter, open the Exploratory Data Analysis (EDA) notebook `eda.ipynb`.
+Within the Jupyter interface in a Web Browser, open the Exploratory Data Analysis (EDA) notebook `notebooks\eda.ipynb`.
 Run all the cells if necessary.

-3. To view the test code to create the distance-based features, open 'test_create_distance_features.ipynb`

-### Modelling Pipeline

-1. Distance-based Feature generation
+#### 2. Distance-based Feature generation
 Using a terminal, run the following program in the main folder of the repository

 `> python -m src.create_dist_features data\train.csv`

 Where `data\train.csv` is the path to the raw data file.

+#### 3. Baseline Modelling

+Open `notebooks\experiment_1.ipynb` in a Jupyter instance to see the code for the base line models.
+These model use the basic features directly from the training data.
+The notebook includes some observations related to the feature importance and model performance.

+#### 4. Feature Engineering, Model Selection, Hyperparameter Tuning, Ensembling and Test Data Inference
+The last notebook `notebook\experiment_2.ipynb` is the following aspects of the project:

+- Feature Engineering: Using the data that includes feature-based features, create additional features
+- Feature Selection: Several different models were created using different algorithms
+- Model Ensembling: The final model was created by ensembling
+- Inference on the test data for the Kaggle competition submission.
+Please apply the distance feature generation script (step 2) on the test data before ingesting into this notebook.

-## Notes
+## Conclusion

+For this project, we were able to achieve an RMSE error of S$16,317.19 for our final submitted model.